mikelcaz/yagnislang/_posts/2019-05-08-alt-syntax.md

 Expressions and statements starting blocks use a colon character to separate it and to add some visual redundancy.

-## A `def` keyword
+## A `let` keyword

-The original syntax for defining identifiers...:
+The original syntax for declaring identifiers...:

 ```
 name : [ type ] = value